 Licensees of well and facility sites that were reclaimed before the implementation of the Acknowledgement of Reclamation (AOR) Program on June 19, 2007, may qualify to be exempted (grandfathered) from the reclamation submissions required under The Oil and Gas Conservation Regulations, 2012.

-The Grandfathered Reclamation Release authorization applies to those well and facility sites which were reclaimed before June 19, 2007, where the Government of Saskatchewan's Ministry of Energy and Resources has no record of either:
+The Grandfathered Reclamation Release authorization applies to those well and facility sites that were reclaimed before June 19, 2007, where the Government of Saskatchewan's Ministry of Energy and Resources has no record of either:

 - A surface lease release from the surface owner after completion of the reclamation work; or